Plan your day at Canons Ashby

 The priory church

 The little priory church is included as part of your admission.
 It can be accessed through the paddock.Go through the gate, taking care when crossing the road.
-What you see today, is just a remnant of a much bigger Augustinian Priory which was here before the Dissolution in the time of Henry VIII.
+What you see today, is just a remnant of a much bigger Augustinian Priory which existed before the Dissolution in the time of Henry VIII.
 With some lovely stained glass, attractive medieval architecture and a fascinating story to tell, the priory church is well worth a visit.